pybites/challenges/23/clamytoe/README.md

 Activating: Put together a README.md file
 ```

 You are now tracking this project.
-If you run the **pytrack** by itself to confirm that the project is now *ACTIVE*.
+You can run **pytrack** by itself to confirm that the project is now *ACTIVE*.

 ```bash
 pytrack